datalad/datalad/CONTRIBUTING.md

           $ git clone --recursive git://github.com:datalad/datalad

-    `--recursive` is used to initialize used git submodules.
+    `--recursive` is used to initialize any needed git submodules.
 If you have cloned without it already, just run `git submodule update --init --recursive`

 1. Fork the [project repository][gh-datalad]: click on the 'Fork' button near the top of the page.
 This creates a copy of the code under your account on the GitHub server.

-2. Add your clone to the local clone you already have on your local disk:
+2. Add your forked clone to the local clone you already have on your local disk:

           $ git remote add gh-YourLogin git@github.com:YourLogin/datalad.git

-    To ease addition of other github repositories as remotes, here is a little bash function/script to your `~/.bashrc`:
+    To ease addition of other github repositories as remotes, here is a little bash function/script to add to your `~/.bashrc`:

         ghremote () {
                 url="$1"